Rental & Senior Living Resources

 This program offers financial assistance to rehabilitate mobile homes to a standard which makes them safe for transport to another park and brings them up to code.
 If the homeowner decides they would rather abandon the home, there is financial assistance to demolish and remove the home from the park.
 Additionally, the dislocated renter may seek assistance to find suitable living arrangements.

-Program information can be found at the Department of Fire, Building and Life Safety website or the Department of Fire, Building and Life Safety - Rehabilitation website.
+Program information can be found at the Arizona Department of Housing's website.